Publication Ethics and Malpractice Statement- Asia Pacific Journal of Health Management

 Please refer to the International Committee of Medical Journal Editors (ICMJE) authorship guidelines for more information on authorship.

-Acknowledgements should be brief (i.e. not more than 70 words) and include funding sources and individuals who have made a valuable contribution to the project but who do not meet the criteria for authorship as outlined above.
+Acknowledgments should be brief (i.e. not more than 70 words) and include funding sources and individuals who have made a valuable contribution to the project but who do not meet the criteria for authorship as outlined above.
 The principal author is responsible for obtaining permission to acknowledge individuals.

 Declaration of conflicting interests

 Contributing authors to the APJHM (of all types of manuscripts) are responsible for disclosing any financial or personal relationships that might have biased their work.
-Please ensure that a ‘Declaration of Conflicting Interests’ statement is included at the end of your manuscript, after any acknowledgements and prior to the references.
+Please ensure that a ‘Declaration of Conflicting Interests’ statement is included at the end of your manuscript, after any acknowledgments and prior to the references.
 If no conflict exists, please state that: “The Author(s) declare(s) that there is no conflict of interest.”
 For guidance on conflict of interest statements, please see the ICMJE recommendations here.

 Research ethics and patient consent

 Submitted manuscripts should conform to the ICMJE Recommendations for the Conduct, Reporting, Editing, and Publication of Scholarly Work in Medical Journals, and all papers reporting animal and/or human studies must state in the methods section that the relevant Ethics Committee or Institutional Review Board provided (or waived) approval.
-Please ensure that you have provided the full name and institution of the review committee, in addition to the approval number, on the cover page (do not include this information in the manuscript to facilitate double blind peer review).
+Please ensure that you have provided the full name and institution of the review committee, in addition to the approval number, on the cover page (do not include this information in the manuscript to facilitate double-blind peer review).

 The journal is published online only three times a year at intervals of summer, winter and spring.
 We are adopting a process of publishing articles, as ready, but will aggregate all published articles into those regular issues.